 After you have taken a Design Foundations Course, you can submit your Declaration of Intent form.

 After you have completed your coursework, you can submit the Completion of Certificate form for verification.

 A certificate from all four sponsoring units will be issued upon approval of the Completion of Certificate form.
 Please note, the Certificate will not appear on your transcript.

 Who is sponsoring?

 This unique campus-wide undergraduate certificate is co-offered by the College of Engineering, College of Environmental Design, College of Letters and Science – Arts and Humanities Division, and the Haas School of Business.
-The current academic advisors include: Renee Chow (CED), Eric Paulos (CoE), Sara Beckman (Haas, Chair), and Kristen Whissel (A+H)
+The current BCDI Academic Committee members include: Simon Schleicher (CED), Eric Paulos (CoE), Sara Beckman (Haas, Chair), and Kristen Whissel (L&S, A+H)